 “I believe this is a project which really does reach out to many members,” said EFP General Secretary Prof. Stefan Renvert.

-The JCP Digest is co-ordinated centrally by Dr. Iain Chapple with the co-operation of the editor-in-chief of the JCP, Prof. Maurizio Tonetti, and under the umbrella of the EFP Executive Affairs Committee.
+The JCP Digest is co-ordinated centrally by Dr. Iain Chapple with the co-operation of the editor-in-chief of the JCP, Prof. Maurizio Tonetti, under the umbrella of the EFP External Affairs Committee.

 The project draws on global university expertise.
 Each selected research study is summarised by a team of rapporteurs from post-graduate periodontology courses at leading universities and academies.

 Digests for the first six months of 2014 owe their conciseness and accuracy to teams led by the following experts at the following centres: